-The president continues to propose raising taxes on those earning more than \$250,000, many of which are small business owners across the country.
+This week the president proposed raising taxes on those earning more than \$250,000, many of which are small business owners across the country.
 However, first we should eliminate benefits for millionaires.
 We do not need to reflexively increase taxes on the rich.